Blendify/blender-manual/blender_docs/manual/modeling/texts/introduction.rst

 Editing text is quite different from other object types in Blender, and happens mainly in two areas.
-First, the 3D view, of course, where you type your text, and have a few shortcuts, e.g. for applying styles (see `Character`_) - note however that most Blender hotkeys you know in *Edit Mode* do not exist for texts!
+First, the 3D View, of course, where you type your text, and have a few shortcuts, e.g. for applying styles (see `Character`_) - note however that most Blender hotkeys you know in *Edit Mode* do not exist for texts!
 The second place is the Properties Editor, especially the *Font* tab.